elliptic1/Elderly-AI/README.md

 # Elderly-AI

-This will be an AI assistant for the elderly that can check it on a schedule.
+This project aims to build an AI assistant that can periodically check in on a user via scheduled voice calls.
+The new Android module (`app`) demonstrates the permissions required to wake the device and start a voice chat.

+See `docs/permissions.md` for a description of each permission.